NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 removed from the format.

 **Reason** The main reasons for removal of autogen dataset is to ease use and maintenance of NWB:N files by
-i) avoiding redundant storage of information (i.e., improve normalization of data) and ii) avoiding dependencies between data (i.e., datasets having to be updated due to changes in other locations in a file).
+1) avoiding redundant storage of information (i.e., improve normalization of data) and 2) avoiding dependencies between data (i.e., datasets having to be updated due to changes in other locations in a file).

 **Format Changes**